Lilla-Kavecsanszki/downwarddog/README.md

 - #21 create a share button to be able to share the articles
 - #22 after successfully creating a booking, for the user to receive a confirmation text or email and/or reminder before the class also
 - #23 users to be able to add the booking information to their calendar
+- Integrate the onclick message that pops up when the user attempts to delete a booking
+- Create a share button to be able to share the articles
+- After sumbition of a comment, the page to refresh in a way so that the user could leave another comment
+- After successfully creating a booking, for the user to receive a confirmation text or email and/or reminder before the class also
+- Users to be able to add the booking information to their calendar

 (#19 US was deleted during production)